wcchin/pyreveal/README.md

 2. create a file named whatever.md (with .md extension)
 3. follow the instruction in the following sections and write the slides content inside the whatever.md
 4. run the command, see the following "usage" section
+5. if the '-w' is used in the command, the slides will change according to the modification of the whatever.md file (and custom.css).
+6. done

 ### slides configuration